agroth01/Poolparty/README.md

 This is my simple solution for object pooling in Unity.
 It was created from the realization that I keep making the same systems over and over again.

 # Usage
+You will have to create a GameObject in your scene where you add the `PoolManager.cs` class.

 Create a new pool
 ```csharp
 PoolManager.Instance.CreatePool(prefab, poolsize);